DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Health Educator / Promotion Officer
+Entry / Progression - Health Educator / Promotion Officer

 Most entrants to this job start by gaining a degree or a professional qualification.
-A degree in Health Promotion/Education is available but degrees in social or behavioural sciences and healthcare are equally acceptable.
+A degree in health promotion/education is available but degrees in social or behavioural sciences and healthcare are equally acceptable.
 Relevant professional qualifications include those in health or teaching.
 Relevant work experience for at least two years is also usually required.

 Professional Development